 top of page

-NORTHWESTERN GRAY WOLF
+CANADIAN GRAY WOLF

 Their diet consists mainly of ungulates such as elk, deer, bison, and occasionally moose.
 Gray wolves typically breed between the months of February and April.
-Northwestern wolves inhabit the northwestern United States; which comprises Idaho, Montana, Wyoming, Oregon, and Washington and the Canadian regions where the Rocky Mountains extend.
+Canadian wolves inhabit the northwestern United States; which comprises Idaho, Montana, Wyoming, Oregon, and Washington and the Canadian regions where the Rocky Mountains extend.

 FACTS & PHYSICAL DESCRIPTION